 So, you have the document, you know what format you want it to be in, and now it’s time to get it uploaded.

 Typically, you will find the tab or button labeled “Add Files”.
 You’ll then find and select the files either on your computer or on a flash drive, external drive, or memory card.
-You’ll then click the “Open” button which begins the uploading process.
+You can click the “Open” button which begins the uploading process.

-- Install a free scanning app.
+- Install a free mobile scanning app.
 Google Drive is considered a scanning app that will work well for your needs.
+Many mobile phones have high photo quality that can work perfectly as a scanning option with just the download of an app.

 - Take pictures of the documents and save each as a PDF.